rust-lang/rfcs/active/0000-allocator.md

 library.
 We assume here that any GC support is built-in to the Rust compiler and standard library; we leave work on pluggable GC as future research.
+The design is split between a high and low-level API's so that allocator implementors do not have to concern themselves with GC support issues.

 This RFC deliberately leaves some implementation details unspecified and left for a future RFC after we have more direct experience with